Dansby Swanson Preview, Player Props: Cubs vs. Brewers

-After going 0-for-4 in his last game, Dansby Swanson and the Chicago Cubs face the Milwaukee Brewers (who will start Freddy Peralta) at 7:10 PM ET on Saturday.
+Dansby Swanson, with a slugging percentage of .270 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Adrian Houser on the hill, October 1 at 3:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Brewers.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Sportsbook Promo Codes